 - For the UI widgets to populate the forms with information from ZMF, the ZMF forms must be updated so that the widgets point to the correct hostname.
-See "Configuring the ChangeMan ZMF Web Page Widgets" on page 42. - The URL to this server is specified in the zmf-client-connection. properties file, which can be updated using the Release Manager Configurator.
-See "Configuring Connections using the Release Manager Configurator" on page 49.
+See Chapter 4, "Configuring the ChangeMan ZMF Web Page Widgets" on page 42. - The URL to this server is specified in the zmf-client-connection.properties file, which can be updated using the Serena ALM Configurator.
+See Chapter 7, "Provider Configuration" on page 89.

-■ Documentation on passing parameters to SERNET is in the Passing Parameters to SERNET in the Serena ChangeMan ZMF Installation Guide.
+Documentation on passing parameters to SERNET is in the Passing Parameters to SERNET in the Serena ChangeMan ZMF Installation Guide.